-The Harkness Fellows Association and Transatlantic Trust, is a company limited by guarantee, registered in England and Wales, no 4168003, and a registered charity no 1088426
+The Harkness Fellows Association and Transatlantic Trust is a company limited by guarantee, registered in England and Wales no. 4168003 and is a registered charity no. 1088426.

-- To administer those who are members and also those on our data base to receive our newsletter and notices of meeting and events,
+- To administer those who are Members and also those on our data base to receive our newsletter and notices of meetings and events,

-- To collate statistics and to conduct research (although in these circumstances no information that could identify you as an individual will be published).
+- To collate statistics and to conduct research (although in these circumstances no information that could identify you as an individual will be published), and

 Legal basis for processing

 Under the General Data Protection Regulation (UK GDPR) the lawful basis we rely on for processing

 your data is the HFA’s legitimate interests.
 Those are the provision of membership services and advancing education for the benefit of the public particularly through the organisation of talks and events covering a wide range of topics.

 We store your information securely in electronic form which is accessible only by our administrative assistant and a very limited number of our Directors.
 In addition, some data which forms part of our statutory corporate records, such as the Register of Members, is also stored in paper form at a secure location.

 HFA operates two mailing lists, one for newsletters which are circulated twice a year (from 2018).
 The other is for notification of our Events; these are usually held in London or online with about 6 Events a year.
 If you no longer wish to be on one or other of these lists, please notify us by contacting us at the address below, by mail or by email, and your data will be promptly removed.